American Show Racer: History

 As years passed, the word “pen” was removed from the club name and it was officially changed to The American Show Racer Association (ASRA).
 As the breed developed, the standard was updated and in the year 2000, a new standard drawing was created and accepted by vote of the membership.
 Emphasis is placed on "station" (which includes an upright posture) and a powerful head.
 The bird should be very smooth-feathered.

+Status

 The ASRA currently has approximately 150 members in 37 US states and seven other countries.
 It is an affiliate club of the National Pigeon Association.
 The breed is popular at shows.
 In November 2007, at the Pageant of Pigeons held in San Bernardino, California, approximately 150 were entered by 15 exhibitors.